ohishim/trec/README.md

       Then, you select target trends as `tvar` and can proceed the next step.

 1. If "no":
-  trec procedure terminates and you have group numbers as `trn` object.
+  trec procedure terminates and you have variables for each group as`trn` object.

 ### the last step